Wanderingidea/Formula3HP/README.md

 Being such a simple circuit a piece of perfboard is used, one for each channel.

-I used an old 12V switched power supply without any problems.
+I used an old 12V switched power supply without any problems, however a quality power supply is advised.
 The amplifier is free of hum and noise.

 ## Simulated measurements
 Attached are the LTSpice simulation files for FFT and frequency measurements.<br>